 Let us say you have a 2-ton heat pump at home.
 If you have your average 240 volts 2 kW air handler, you will need a 30 amp breaker and a #10 electrical wire.

-Wire gauges are measured in diameter based on the American Wire Gauge (AWG) chart.
+Wire gauges are measured in diameter using the American Wire Gauge (AWG) chart.

 The outdoor unit should specify the MCA (Minimum Circuit Ampacity) and MOCP (Maximum Overcurrent Protection) on its plate.
 The minimum ampacity helps determine the minimum gauge wire you need to use.

-Furthermore, we have provided tonnage table charts below if you are a visual person and need a better reference.
+Furthermore, we have provided heat pump wiring requirements and tonnage table charts below if you are visual and need a better reference.

 Residential systems are often limited to a maximum of 5 tons or 60,000 BTU.